qodeninja/profman/README.md

 - **Settings Export**: Export the configuration from an existing profile to create a new base template.
 - **Housekeeping**: Clean up all generated backup and diff files into a single zip archive.
 - **Cross-Platform**: Works on Linux, macOS, and in WSL for Windows.

+## Version Stability

+This script is in "beta mode" which means changes may happen rapidly and some features may not work as expected, but in most cases "works for me".
+If you have any doubts, please use the `./test.sh` function to verify compatibility with your system, as a first step.
+Also note that between releases, Vivaldi may introduce their own breaking changes that may cause this script to fail otherwise.
+This script does not imagine every edge case and there are still some unimplemented convenience features.
+I'll add any feature changes/bug fixes to the changelog as they happen, and tag major and minor releases for stability.

+*Version 0.8 introduces a breaking change, please review the [CHANGELOG.md](CHANGELOG.md) for details*

+## Contributions

+Your ideas are welcome!
+If you are a BASH junky like me and have some recommended changes, please be sure to also update the test.sh suite with valid test cases and I'll happily include yoru changes after review.

 ## Default Skeleton